akhinos/cf4k8s-networking/README.md

 **Inspektor Gadget**

-[Inspektor Gadget](https://github.com/kinvolk/inspektor-gadget) is a collection of K8S tools developed by [Kinvolk](https://kinvolk.io/) to help ease the development of kubernetes workloads.
+[Inspektor Gadget](https://github.com/kinvolk/inspektor-gadget) is a collection of K8S tools developed by [Kinvolk](https://kinvolk.io/) to help ease the development of Kubernetes workloads.
 Inspektor Gadget provides a kubectl plugin that has 3 network-related debugging features:
 - tcptop: Shows network connections on a pod, similar to tools like `netstat` or `ss`
 - tcpconnect: Traces tcp connections as they appear on a pod to help develop strict network policies
 - tcptracer: Traces into existing tcp connections, specifically connect, accept and close events.